camunda/camunda/.github/ISSUE_TEMPLATE/optimize-epic.md

 - [ ] If the API has changed, the API documentation is updated
 - [ ] All other PRs (docs, controller etc.) in the breakdown have been approved

-When all stages are complete, please let the QA know via a comment that this is ready for QA review.
-If any stages are incomplete, please reassign it back to the author and move it back to "In Progress"
+When all stages are complete, please move the issue to the "QA Review" status.
+If any stages are incomplete, please move it back to "In Progress" and let the author know via a comment.

 #### QA Review

 - [ ] The change is implemented as described on all target environments/versions/modes
 - [ ] The documentation changes are as expected

-When all stages are complete, please let the PM know via a comment that this is ready for PM review.
-If any stages are incomplete, please explain the reasons why in a comment, reassign it back to the author and move it back to "In Progress"
+When all stages are complete, please move the issue to "PM Review" status and let the PM know via a comment.
+If any stages are incomplete, please move it back to "In Progress" and let the author know via a comment explaining the reasons why.

 #### PM Review